 So, I start out my "About Me" with this insight.
 It is me through my eyes.
 It is my truth through my experience.
 It is my opinion through my filter.

 I am a mother of three adult kids who inspire my writing.
 I am the daughter of a brilliant mathematician who speaks English with perfect grammar and an Air Force Colonel.
 I am the sibling to four brothers and two sisters.
 I am an Aunt.
-I am a Realtor.
 I am a woman loved by a very good man.
 I spent twenty years as a writer, producer, and news journalist with the Christian Broadcasting Network.
+Today I am a Realtor.

 This blog is written for my children.
 If others read it and find some truth, inspiration, or enlightenment it is a bonus.
 Since most of my writing is inspired by my love for Jordan, Lindsay, and Christian it is important to me that they one day know that.
 There will come a day when I'm not here.
 There will come a day when their lives slow down and reflection will matter to them.
 I want them to know who their mother was.
 And who they were to their mother.